 - In the same report, it was revealed that 20.8 percent of the students have used marijuana at some point in their lives, making it the most used illicit drug among youth in Texas.

 - Ecstasy use slightly increased in use from 2.5 percent in 2014 to 2.7 percent in 2016.

 - There was low use of heroin, with less than 1.0 percent of the population reporting to have ever used it.

 - Use of steroids increased to 1.4 percent from 1.0 percent in 2014.

-Baylor University in Waco, recognizing the problem brought by substance abuse to college students, launched the University’s very own substance abuse center called Beauchamp Addiction Recovery Center.
+Baylor University in Waco, recognizing the problem brought by substance use disorder to college students, launched the University’s very own substance use disorder center called Beauchamp Addiction Recovery Center.
 The reason behind this move is the fact that they were able to deduce from university research, that 31.6 percent of college students all over the country satisfy the criteria for individuals having addiction and illicit drug abuse problems.

-Through their center, they will be assisting university students who are struggling with substance abuse to get back on track and fight their way out of addiction.
+Through their center, they will be assisting university students who are struggling with substance use disorder to get back on track and fight their way out of addiction.

 - Inpatient Treatment Programs in Waco drug rehab: In this kind of treatment by drug rehab Waco, the patient will be required to admit himself in a residential treatment facility in rehab centers Waco, where he will stay for a certain period of time to receive treatment.
 Inside inpatient rehab facilities in Waco, the patient is closely monitored by medical staff, psychiatrists, counselors, and therapists.
 The duration of a patient’s treatment in a drug rehab in Waco will depend on his preference, addiction severity, and unique needs.
 Severe addiction would require long-term treatment that could last for as long as 30 days to 120 days, or more.
 Less severe addictions can be treated with short-term treatment programs that can last for 3 to 6 weeks.